dcndn4/FinTech-BC-Final-IndStudy/README.md

 []  Monthly Cycle - Sales Tax review of any internet purchases from small vendors - record transactions for reporting

+# Logic/Decision tree

+To really complete this and make it work well, the lambda program would be a bit complex.
+It would take in the answers to the questions about what needed to be done today still; and based on the date, it would draw from it's internal programming regarding other tasks.
+It would also incorporate the amount of time available during this 'free time' session, and the percentage likelihood of there being a second 'free time' period later in the day.

+From all of that info, it would instantly provide a list of 3-5 tasks that were most important in the current period.

+I don't know that I'll get that all done any time soon, but it seems like an instance of the journey being more important than the destination.

 # Technical Notes